ozakary/data-NaMO2F2/powder_X-ray_diffraction/README.md

   - An **HTK 900 Anton Paar furnace attachment** for temperature-controlled experiments.

 - **Software:**
   - **FullProf** for Rietveld refinements.
+You can download this software from the [FullProf Suite](https://www.ill.eu/sites/fullprof/php/downloads.html).
-  - **VESTA** and **Diamond** for 3D visualization of crystal structures and for computing structural features such as bond lengths, distances, angles, volume of the unit cell, quadratic elongation, and distortion index.
+  - **VESTA** (download: [VESTA](https://jp-minerals.org/vesta/en/download.html)) and **Diamond** (download: [Diamond](https://www.crystalimpact.com/diamond/download.htm)) for 3D visualization of crystal structures and for computing structural features such as bond lengths, distances, angles, volume of the unit cell, quadratic elongation, and distortion index.

+---

 For further details, please refer to the respective folders or contact the author via the provided email.